YosiSF/EinsteinDB/README.md

 First, einstein_db is specifically designed for machine learning and artificial intelligence applications.
-It has powerful features like support for online learning and automatic model tuning that make it easy to get the most out of your data.
-FoundationDB is more general-purpose, with features like ACID transactions that make it a good choice for traditional database workloads.
+It has powerful features like support for online learning and automatic model tuning that make it easy to get the most out of your data. foundation_db is more general-purpose, with features like ACID transactions that make it a good choice for traditional database workloads.
 Second, einstein_db supports streaming data operations.
-This makes it easy to keep your models up to date as new data arrives, without having to reload the entire dataset each time.
-FoundationDB also supports streaming data operations, but they're not quite as fast or efficient as Einstein DB's implementation.
+This makes it easy to keep your models up to date as new data arrives, without having to reload the entire dataset each time. foundation_db also supports streaming data operations, but they're not quite as fast or efficient as Einstein DB's implementation.
 Third, Einstein DB integrates tightly with popular machine learning frameworks like TensorFlow and PyTorch .
-If you're already using one of these frameworks in your projects, then Einstein DB will be a natural fit.
-FoundationDB does not have any such integrations yet, but this may change in the future
+If you're already using one of these frameworks in your projects, then Einstein DB will be a natural fit. foundation_db does not have any such integrations yet, but this may change in the future

-That future is now, and 2024 won't be like 1984 👍  einstein_db is now backed by a FoundationDB schema-free universal record layer.
+That future is now, and 2024 won't be like 1984 👍  einstein_db is now backed by a foundation_db schema-free universal record layer.